 The easiest way to reach Danshui from Taipei is by metro.
 It is at the end of the MRT Danshui (Tamsui) Line, otherwise known as the Red Line.
 It’s easy to get around the town by walking or cycling, while bus service is also a convenient option.
 For added adventure, you can also take a ferry to Fisherman’s Wharf (漁人碼頭) or Bali (八里), and enjoy the night view and nice foods beside Danshui River.
 A good time always awaits you in Danshui!

 Because of Danshui’s proximity to Taipei City, you may consider an overnight stay at a luxurious hotel in downtown Taipei or at a tranquil hot spring resort in nearby Beitou.
 Here are some popular accommodations we selected for you:

 If you prefer a fast and simple way to book your own accommodation, you may consider Agoda.com.
-If you book your accommodation via the link I have provided here, you will see our roundTAIWANround logo on the top header which our company will earn 2~4% commision fee.
-However, there is no difference in room rates be it booking via Agoda’s frontpage or through our link.
-The bonus is, you will get an exclusive roundTAIWANround restaurant guide of the city where you will stay.
-This guide includes basic information about restaurants and dishes recommended by roundTAIWANround.
-You can find the best food in the city by following our restaurant guide in PDF format.
+If you book your accommodation via the link provided here, you will see our roundTAIWANround logo on the top header and we will earn 2% commision fee.
+There is no difference in room rates be it booking via Agoda’s frontpage or through our link.
+However, it will help roundTAIWANround keeps providing the latest Taiwan travel information, and we are able to spend more time and budget on taking good photos for readers like you.